Assistant Professor of Forest Ecology

 My primary research interests include long-term change in forest ecosystems, especially as related to natural disturbance and forest structural development.
 I am particularly interested in the use of ecological theory to establish forest restoration targets and guide restoration treatment design.

-PhD, Forest Resources, University of Washington, 2009
+PhD, Forest Ecosystem Analysis, University of Washington, 2009

-BS, Forest Resources, University of Washington, 2003
+BS, Forest Management, University of Washington, 2003

 Disturbances and structural development of natural forests

 Ecological forestry and restoration silviculture

 Spatial ecology and methods of spatial pattern detection and analysis

 Larson, A.J.
 2013.
 Greater risk of debris-fall-caused physical damage to understory plants and tree seedlings in old-growth than in young forests.
 Canadian Journal of Forest Research 43: 1203-1206.

 Larson, A.J., R.T.
 Belote, M. Williamson, and G. Aplet.
 2013.
 Making monitoring count: project design for active adaptive management.
 Journal of Forestry.
 111: 348-356.

 Larson, A.J., R.T.
 Belote, C.A.
 Cansler, S.A.
 Parks, and M.S.
 Dietz.
 2013.
 Latent resilience in ponderosa pine forest: effects of resumed frequent fire.
 Ecological Applications 23: 1243-1249.